jxmoore/powershellScripts/ReadMe.md

-# Powershell Scripts, functions, one liners and other odds and ends.
+# Powershell Scripts

 <img src="https://raw.githubusercontent.com/jxmoore/powershellScripts/master/img/logo2.png" align="Center"
      title="PowerShell">

-This is a collection of my many many powershell scripts, functions, one liners etc... that i have used at some point through out my carrer.
+This is a collection of my many powershell scripts, functions, one liners etc... that i have used at some point through out my carrer.
 These were written for various reasons - some were used in CI/CD pipelines, written to automate some of the more boring tasks, for one off unique cases where manual intervention in the GUI would have taken too long. etc...
 Because of this these scripts are, well, _all over the place_.
 Some of themare quite old, some are new etc...
 Please tread the waters carefully.
 However, having said that, i'm going to host these in this repo for a few reasons:

 * Its FOSS!
 * I constantly see questions regarding powershell usage asked on forums and reddit (**/r/powershell**) and i feel the answers are riddeled in one or more of these scripts.
 It would be easier to point someone here in the future than scrouring my machines for an example or making one from scratch.